Concordium/concordium-mysomeid/backend/README.md

 - `GET /v1/proof/validate` (same as the previous endpoint)

+- `GET /v2/proof/validate` same as the previous endpoint, except that it takes the full name `name` instead of `firstName` and `lastName`.

 - `GET /v1/proof/meta/:proofId` takes a proof id and `p=li` and `r` query parameters.
 It returns token metadata in the format expected for CIS2 token metadata.